The Economic Impact of Low- and High-Frequency Temperature Changes: Modeling

-Temperature data, likewise, have variations at different frequencies that are of interest.
-We work with annual data, which are void of variations at seasonal frequencies\footnote{\citet{hsiang-burke:14} suggest that analysis of data over a long span may suffer from a ``frequency-identification tradeoff'' if society changes at a faster rate than low-frequency changes in climate.
-The statement is as much about the span of the data as it is about low-frequency variations themselves.} to focus on the low-fequency component trend $\lo^0_X$ (i.e., the trend attributable to variations at zero or near-zero frequencies).
-With some abuse of terminology, we will refer to $X-\lo^0_X\equiv \hi^0_X$ as the high frequency component, even though these variations may still be persistent.
-The crucial distinction is when $\omega_j$ is near zero, the periodicity is high.
-Our goal is to study the properties of the low-frequency component at the state/country level, and at the aggregate level.
-Though simple trend functions and filters have been used to represent the low-frequency component of temperature before, these procedures have not been studied in a systematic manner.\footnote{See, for example, \citet{wu-etal:07}, \citet{mills:07}, \citet{mudelsee:review}, \citet{kaufmann-etal:13} for an analysis of non-stationarity. \citet{zhang:07} use a 40 year Butterworth filter to look for patterns between wars and temperature changes, while \citet{tol-wagner:10} use a 10-year Hamming window. \citet{bastien-olvera:22} remove variations with periodicity up to 15 years. \citet{hsiang:16} uses the band-pass filter with different cut-offs to analyze variations in corn yields, but effectively remove the low-frequency variations that are of focus here.} Trend–cycle decomposition is, however, a well-studied problem in the economics literature.
-We leverage this knowledge to analyze the low-frequency component of temperature data by first using a parametric model to gain insights about its underlying persistence, and by then using other non-parametric ways to isolate it.
+Many regressors considered in the literature can be seen as proxies for $\lo_X^0$ and $ \hi_X^0$.
+For example, $\Delta X$, the number of heating-degree days and deviations from a 30-year rolling mean can be viewed as estimates of $ \hi^0_X$, while a rolling mean is an estimate of $\lo^0_X$.\footnote{See also \citet{wu-etal:07}, \citet{mills:07}, \citet{mudelsee:review}, \citet{kaufmann-etal:13} for an analysis of non-stationarity.} \citet{zhang:07} use a 40-year Butterworth filter to look for patterns between wars and temperature changes, while \citet{tol-wagner:10} use a 10-year Hamming window. \citet{bastien-olvera:22} remove variations with periodicity up to 15 years. \citet{hsiang:16} uses the band-pass filter with different cut-offs to focus on higher frequency variations in corn yields.
+However, the effectiveness of these procedures has not been studied in a systematic manner.
+Trend–cycle decomposition is, however, a well-studied problem in the economics literature.
+We leverage this knowledge to analyze the low-frequency component of temperature data by first using a parametric model to gain insights about its underlying persistence, and then resorting to other non-parametric ways to isolate it.
+As will be seen below, our estimate of $\lo^0_X$, based on a sample of $T=129$ years, has a periodicity of approximately 32 years.